-Write up your purpose/scope for Water - Surface Water.
+Write up your purpose/scope for Water - Ground Water.

-Example: To ensure the supply of surface water is of a suitable quality to enable hygienic operations, minimise contamination and maintain the fitness for intended purpose of the final food.
+Example: To ensure the supply of groundwater is of a suitable quality to enable hygienic operations, minimise contamination and maintain the fitness for intended purpose of the final food.
 Water includes ice and steam.